chocolacula/easy_reflection_cpp/README.md

 [![CMake build and test](https://github.com/chocolacula/reflection_cpp/actions/workflows/cmake.yml/badge.svg)](https://github.com/chocolacula/reflection_cpp/actions/workflows/cmake.yml)
 <a href="https://github.com/fffaraz/awesome-cpp#reflection"><img src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg" alt="Listed on Awesome C++"></img></a>

 It parses C++ source code for special attributes.
-In the most straightforward situation, you only need to mark an object by `ER_REFLECT()` macro.
+In the most straightforward situation, you only need to mark an object by `[[er::reflect]]` attribute.
 All other work will be done by the code generation tool and reflection library.

 The main idea is to use kinda dynamic typing and **Run Time Type Checking** for some type agnostic operations, like copying or taking the name of a type.
 It makes it possible to determine a variable type and do the right job - print, serialize/deserialize.